FaxHack/Nulled.to-ServerEmulator/README.md

 # Nulled.to-Server Emulator

 Server Emulator for https://www.nulled.to/authkeys.
-Made by  &amp; https://github.com/FaxHack
+Made By https://github.com/FaxHack

 # How it works

-It starts a HTTPS Server, using NetCoreServer, after it modifies Hosts File, in order to allow HTTPS Redirection.
+It starts a HTTPS Server, using NetCoreServer, after it modifies the Hosts File, to allow HTTPS Redirection.

 ![image](https://i.imgur.com/FXHBOsU.png)

-It generates valid response, with random credentials.
+It generates a valid response, with random credentials.
 It also uses Max Rank possible, Aqua+ (Worth 60 $).

 # IS THAT A BYPASS?

-Absolutely NO. This program IS NOT a Nulled.to Bypass, as its purpose is only to emulate the Nulled.to Auth Server, and this can be done by every program, or even manually!
+NO. This program IS NOT a Nulled.to Bypass, as its purpose is only to emulate the Nulled.to Auth Server, and this can be done by every program, or even manually!

-So please, do not call my Emulator, a "Bypass", because you would spread false informations.
+So please, do not call my Emulator, a "Bypass", because you would spread false information.

 It is not Nulled.to's fault.
 They provide a great Auth system.